MikeRgbstart/f1-button-mcpe/README.md

 Perfect for content creators, photographers, and players who want a clean, immersive experience.

 ## ✨ Features
-* **👆 Perfect Placement:** The F1 button is located at the **Top-Right Corner** of the screen, making it super easy to reach with your thumb while playing.
+* **Perfect Placement:** The F1 button is located at the **Top-Right Corner** of the screen, making it super easy to reach with your thumb while playing.
 * **Hide HUD:** Removes hearts, hunger bar, and XP bar.
 * **Invisible Controls:** Hides the D-pad, jump button, and inventory buttons.
 * **Cinematic Mode:** Removes the hand/item from the screen.